mnzaki/coolsoft-13-wiki/Setting-Up.md

-Somethings need a bit of setup before they can work properly:
+Some things need a bit of setup before they can work properly:
 * [Paperclip](Setting-Up#paperclip)
 * [Solr](Setting-Up#solr)